Classic cars to buy in 2021

 1995’s Alfa Romeo GTV offers a compelling combination of attributes.
 It’s one of the most distinctive shapes of the 1990s for a start, a Pininfarina-penned wedge packed with exquisite details.
 It was also highly rated when new, often emerging victorious from group tests, and while the model isn’t without a few unique issues, it’s also relatively easy to keep running and doesn’t suffer from rust as much as some of its forebears - or indeed many of its contemporary rivals.

-Best of all, it’s affordable, with a couple of grand still enough to secure one and £5,000-plus buying you a seriously nice car, potentially one with Alfa’s sonorous V6 engine under the bonnet.
+Best of all, it’s affordable, with a couple of grand still enough to secure one and £5,000-plus will buy you a seriously nice car, potentially one with Alfa’s sonorous V6 engine under the bonnet.
 The rear seats and boot are largely useless, so treat it as a 2+2, but quick steering makes it fun to drive and while the V6 sounds great, serious drivers often prefer the lighter (and still fun) 2.0-litre four-cylinder engine.

 We all know the Mini launched in 1959 is a classic but its spiritual replacement, launched under BMW ownership in 2000, is now being warmly embraced by those seeking a fun-to-drive modern classic too.
 There are plenty of strings to the R50-generation MINI’s bow: it starts cheap, under a grand for a MINI “One” or a Cooper and only a couple of thousand for an early supercharged Cooper S.